vscherbo/distibot/README.md

-Distibot (DISTIller roBOT) is a Python2 program for Raspberry Pi (Raspbian) to control a whole process of distillation
+Distibot (DISTIller roBOT) is a Python program for Raspberry Pi (Raspbian) to control a whole process of distillation